Geoogolla/enterprise-docs/docs/designer-guide/manage-content/reports/create-report.md

     >![Draft report](/static/assets/on-premise/images/manage-content/manage-reports/create-reports/draft-report.png)
 3. Now, the report designer page opens in a new tab, with a blank report by default.
 ![Report designer initial view](/static/assets/on-premise/images/manage-content/manage-reports/create-reports/report-designer-initial-view.png)
+> * Click on the `Try the new designer` toggle button if you want to switch new designer.
+> ![New Report designer initial view](/static/assets/on-premise/images/manage-content/manage-reports/create-reports/report-new-designer-initial-view.png)
 > * `Read Write Delete` permission for that `Specific Report` will be added for the user who created the report.
-> * Click on the `Try the new designer` toggle button if the user wants to try out a new designer.
-> ![New Report designer initial view](/static/assets/on-premise/images/manage-content/manage-reports/create-reports/report-new-designer-initial-view.png)

 ## Create Data